haplotype/kindred/README.md

        bcftools annotate --remove INFO -c 'INFO/AF' -a annotate.vcf.gz in.vcf.gz  | \
           kindred -i - -o pref

-   It's safe to use "--remove" before annotation as you might only have a subset of SNPs annotated.
+   It's safe to use "--remove" before annotation as you might only have a subset of SNPs annotated and you want ignore the rest.

 6) You may store multiple allele frequencies in an annoation file, and you want use EUR_AF instead of EAS_AF or AFR_AF: